corticph/corti-sdk-javascript/PROXYING.md

 const client = new CortiClient({
     environment: customEnvironment,
-    // Optional: tenantName can be omitted if handled by proxy
-    tenantName: "YOUR_TENANT_NAME",
-    // Optional: auth can be omitted if handled by proxy
+    // Optional: You can omit the `auth` option if your proxy handles authentication.
+    // If provided, it will add the header: `Authorization: Bearer {accessToken}`
     auth: {
         accessToken: "YOUR_TOKEN",
     },
+    // Optional: You can add custom headers here.
+These headers will be included in every request sent by the client.
+    headers: {
+        'X-Custom-Header': "CUSTOM_HEADER_VALUE",
+    }
 });

 // REST API calls use environment.base